 “Stomach acid stays in the stomach and builds up,” says Dr. Jonny Bowden in The Most Effective Natural Cures on Earth, “so we end up with more acid in our stomach that can potentially reflux back up into the esophagus.”

-While reaching for an antacid when you’re suffering acid reflux can be tempting, over-the-counter antacids and pharmaceutical drugs oftentimes mask underlying problems and make things worse in the bigger picture.Click to tweet
+While reaching for an antacid when you’re suffering acid reflux can be tempting, over-the-counter antacids and pharmaceutical drugs oftentimes mask underlying problems and make things worse in the big picture.Click to tweet

-One study similarly questioned whether too much HCl was the culprit for GERD.
-When stomach acid flowed freely into rats’ esophagi, researchers found no damage occurred for several weeks.
+One study similarly questioned whether too much HCl was the culprit for GERD.1 When stomach acid flowed freely into subjects’ esophagi, researchers found no damage occurred for several weeks.
 If stomach acid was really the problem, they noted, esophagus damage would occur almost immediately here.

 Furthermore, inadequate stomach acid sets the stage for gut issues.
 Your stomach is protein’s first stop for digestion.
 When it can’t do its job, that undigested protein goes to your small intestine, which has other jobs and isn’t always equipped to handle protein breakdown.